BIMSBbioinfo/bimsbbioinfo.github.io/training.markdown

 ---------------------------------------

+### Computational genomics course 2016
+We are organizing a computional genomics course titled "Computational genomics approaches to precision medicine".
+The course will take place between 12 and 23 September 2016 in Berlin.
+The course will include theoretical lectures followed by practical sessions where students directly apply what they have learned.
+The programming tasks will be mainly done in R and unix.
+The course will be beneficial for first year computational biology PhD students and experimental biologists who want to begin data analysis or are seeking a better understanding of computational genomics and its applications in precision medicine.

+more information to follow...

 ### Bioinformatics walk-in clinics
 Bioinformatics platform is offering walk-in clinics to help researchers with their bioinformatics questions and provide discussion.
 The clinics takes place every 30-45 days, it is announced via e-mail through MDC maillists.